out4b/cdif/README.md

 * CDIF would follow JSON specification and only defines these primitive types: ```boolean```, ```integer```, ```number```, and ```string```
 * Device modules managed by CDIF is responsible for mapping above primitive type to their native types if needed.
 * CDIF's common device model would still utilize ```allowedValueRange``` / ```allowedValueList``` keywords for primitive type data, if any of these keywords are defined.
-* If a device exposes any complex-typed variable, it is required to provide a root schema document object containing all sub-schema definitions to its variables.
+* If a device exposes any complex-typed variable, it is required to provide a root schema document object containing all schema definitions to its variables.
 * For complex types variables, they uniformly takes ```object``` type.
 The actual ```object``` type variable data can be either a JSON ```array``` or ```object```.
 * If a state variable is in ```object``` tpye, a ```schema``` keyword must be annotated to the state variable definition.
 And its value would be used for validation purpose.
 * The value of ```schema``` keyword refer to the formal [JSON schema](http://json-schema.org/) definition to this data object.
 This value is a [JSON pointer](https://tools.ietf.org/html/rfc6901) refers to the variable's sub-schema definition inside device's root schema document.
 Authenticated clients, such as client web apps or third party web services may also retrieve the sub-schema definitions associated with this reference through CDIF's RESTful interface and do proper validations if needed.
 In this case, the device's root schema definitions, and variables' sub-schemas which are defined by ```schema``` keyword can be retrieved from below URL: